-If you are travelling solo or booking insurance for a group of people or your family, we compare quotes from over 30 providers to help you find a cheap price and a range of cover levels to suit your specific needs.
+If you are travelling solo or booking insurance for a group of people or your family, we compare quotes from UK providers to help you find a cheap price and a range of cover levels to suit your specific needs.

 You can choose from single-trip policies or annual cover if you like to take a few holidays each year.
 In your quote you can include baggage cover, winter sports cover and cancellation cover so the things that are important to you are included in your policy.
 Along with your travel quote prices we will also display if medical expenses cover is included so if something unexpected happens on your trip you don’t end up with a large medical bill.

 Why not try Quotezone today to see if we could save you money?

 Travel Insurance Guide